vechain-energy/examples-kanban-ideas/README.md

 ## Resume

 The Interface section contained mostly ant design components and using some hooks to access the existing contract.
-Having access to the artifact (address and abi) of the contract within the project makes it easy to combine backend (contract) and interface.
+Having access to the artifacts (address and abi) of the contract within the project makes it easy to combine backend (contract) and interface.

 The most challenging part is knowing the functionality provided by standard implementations.
 Reading the OpenZeppelin documentation or abi in the `contract.json` can help to identify important functions.